lana-svet/zenbox-docs/skills/pro-67/aelosLegend.md

 ## Additional parameters
-This skill requires you to fill sample responses on pre-defined questions that user can ask during the conversation.
+This skill does not require any additional parameters to enable it.

 ## Integration